ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.senec/README.md

    *Nur lesbarer Text, die die Seriennummern der evtl. vorhandenen Wallboxen 0-3 angibt.*

 ## Changelog
+### 1.6.1 (NoBl)
+* Bugfixes

+### 1.6.0 (NoBl)
+* Added option to also poll SENEC App API.
+This requires user credentials for mein-senec.de
+* We are starting with just some information - more to follow.
+But with Dashboard we at least have current values and day statistics back.

+### 1.5.1 (NoBl)
+* Added more datapoints.
+If you experience messages in log - feel free to add them yourself to state_attr on github (pull request)
+* Autarky calculations will stopp working because SENEC removed STATISTICS branch.
+* If you experience issues with connecting to your appliance after it got updated, please activate https connection in settings.

+### 1.5.0 (NoBl)
+* Added configuration section to add datapoints to high priority polling.
+Please be aware of the possible issues this could cause (if too many datapoints added) and use at your own risk.
+* ALL Wallbox datapoints have been removed from high priority polling.
+Only some users even have a SENEC wallbox.
+Please reconfigure via the new config dialogue.
+* Possible Candidate for stable.
+Please report any findings!

+### 1.4.3 (NoBl)
+* Working on https connection.
+Please test and report!

+### 1.4.2 (NoBl)
+* Added option to use https for connecting to SENEC (only activate if your appliance supports / requires this!)

 ### 1.4.1 (NoBl)
 * Fix: Autarky calculations are working again.